danbz/aesthetic-programming/source/9-ProceduralLogics/Readme.md

 ```

-In our experience in doing this class exercise[^ex], every person comes up with a slightly different result and we think it is a good way of starting the discussion about the use of flow charts and the challenges of drawing them.
+In our experience with this class exercise[^ex], every person comes up with a slightly different result and we think it is a good way of starting the discussion about the use of flow charts and the challenges of crafting them.

 ## Discussion